IGNW/invoque/README.md

 npm i invoque
 ```

-Create a `src/` folder and create a `hello.ts` file.
+Create a `src/` directory and add a file called `hello.ts` that exports two handler functions:

-Add the following handler:

 ```ts
 import { Invoquation } from 'invoque';